uixss/GENES-PY/README.md

 - **Executable Creation with PyInstaller**: The final `.exe` is created using PyInstaller, ensuring compatibility with Windows systems.
 - **Graphical Interface**: CustomTkinter provides a simple and effective GUI to guide users through the entire process.

-### 🥈 **Version 2 (v2) Features**:

-- **Go Integration**: Integrates Go for enhanced security.
-This includes advanced checks for virtual environments and protections against detection techniques such as AMSI and ScriptBlockLogging.
-- **Go Project Generation**: The tool generates a Go project that includes the necessary security checks and ensures that the Python executable is embedded securely within the Go project.
-- **Final Compilation with Go**: The final output is a Go-compiled executable, which embeds the Python script along with the security protections.
-- **Security Features**:
-  - **VM Detection**: Detects if the executable is running inside a virtual machine or sandbox environment.
-  - **AMSI & ScriptBlockLogging Disablement**: Disables Microsoft’s AMSI and PowerShell ScriptBlockLogging, preventing antivirus software from detecting malicious code.